-36.1.
-A petition signed by less than 10 people will be treated as a joint letter and forwarded directly to the Chief Executive Officer for consideration as an operational matter.

-36.2.
-Every petition signed by 10 or more people submitted to Council must:

-- 36.2.1. be legible and in writing - 36.2.2. be clear in what matter it relates to and identifies the action(s) being sought from Council - 36.2.3. not be derogatory, defamatory or objectionable in language or nature - 36.2.4. not relate to matters outside the powers of Council - 36.2.5. if submitted in hard copy, include the names, addresses and original signatures of the petitioners; and - 36.2.6. if submitted as an online or electronic petition must include, as a minimum, the names and addresses of the petitioners.

-36.3.
-The number of signatories to an online or electronic petition will be taken to be the number of signatories at the time the petition is provided to Council for submission to a Council meeting.

-36.4.
-Any Councillor presenting a petition is responsible for ensuring that:

-- 36.4.1. he or she is familiar with the contents and purpose of the petition; and - 36.4.2. the petition is not derogatory, defamatory or objectionable in language or nature.

-36.5.
-Unless a petition relates to an item listed on the agenda for the meeting at which it is submitted, in which case the petition may be dealt with in conjunction with the item, the only motions that may be considered by Council on any petition are that the petition be:
+- 36.1.
+A petition signed by less than ten people will be treated as a joint letter and forwarded directly to the Chief Executive Officer for consideration as an operational matter. - 36.2.
+Every petition signed by ten or more people submitted to Council must: - 36.2.1. be legible and in writing - 36.2.2. be clear in what matter it relates to and identifies the action(s) being sought from Council - 36.2.3. not be derogatory, defamatory, or objectionable in language or nature - 36.2.4. not relate to matters outside the powers of Council - 36.2.5. if submitted in hard copy, include the names, addresses and original signatures of the petitioners; and - 36.2.6. if submitted as an online or electronic petition must include, as a minimum, the names and addresses of the petitioners. - 36.2.7. a petition must be received 30 hours prior to the Council meeting. - 36.3.
+The number of signatories to an online or electronic petition will be taken to be the number of signatories at the time the petition is provided to Council for submission to a Council meeting. - 36.4.
+Any Councillor presenting a petition is responsible for ensuring that: - 36.4.1. he or she is familiar with the contents and purpose of the petition; and - 36.4.2. the petition is not derogatory, defamatory, or objectionable in language or nature. - 36.5.
+Unless a petition relates to an item listed on the agenda for an ordinary, scheduled meeting only at which it is submitted, in which case the petition may be dealt with in conjunction with the item, the only motions that may be considered by Council on any petition are that the petition be: - 36.5.1. received and noted - 36.5.2. referred to the Chief Executive Officer or relevant Director for

-- 36.5.1. received and noted - 36.5.2. referred to the Chief Executive Officer or relevant Director for consideration and response; or - 36.5.3. referred to the Chief Executive Officer or relevant Director for a report to a Page 24 future Council Meeting.
+- consideration and response; or - 36.5.3. referred to the Chief Executive Officer or relevant Director for a report to a future Council Meeting. - 36.6.

-36.6.
 If a petition relates to a planning or statutory matter which is the subject of a public submissions process under legislation, the petition will be treated as a joint submission in relation to the planning matter or the statutory matter.